Sabba-C/leaf/content/english/_index.md

     content: "Leaf is dedicated to customer satisfaction.
 We do the technical stuff so you can put your mind at ease."
     bulletpoints:
       - "Fill out the contact form to give us information on the work you require."
-      - "Get a guaranteed response within 24 hours"
+      - "Get a guaranteed response within 24 hours."
-      - "We assess your requirements and give you a FREE quote"
+      - "We assess your requirements and give you a FREE quote."

 ---